DanialSaleem14/Stop-the-Ball/README.md

 Backgrounds that change frequently:
 	Include dynamic backgrounds that alter or develop as the game goes on.

 	Consider showing a change from day to night, varying the weather, or showcasing various landscapes.

 Seasonal themes and special occasions:
 	Introduce unique occasions or seasonal themes to temporarily alter the game.

 	Holiday-themed content during festive seasons, or Halloween-themed balls and backgrounds during October, are just a few examples.

 Time Attack mode:
-	Add a time attack mode where players race against the clock to catch as many balls as they can.
+	Add a time attack mode where players race against the clock to stop as many balls as they can.
 	Players can race to see who can complete the task in the shortest amount of time or with the highest score.
 Boss Wars:

-	Include difficult boss encounters in which players must catch balls while dodging the attacks of a strong boss character.
+	Include difficult boss encounters in which players must stop balls while dodging the attacks of a strong boss character.
 	Boss fights can add a strategic component and demand that players employ various strategies in order to win.

 Interactive Items:
 	Incorporate interactive game environment components or objects that have an impact on gameplay.
 	For instance, detachable obstacles, teleporters, or power-up stations that offer momentary advantages.
 Share or replay gameplay:
 	Enable players to replay their prior gameplay sessions.
 	Include a replay feature that enables players to watch and share their captured gameplay moments.
 Game currency and store:
 	Include an in-game currency system that allows players to purchase items by achieving high scores or finishing tasks.
 	Create a storefront where players can spend their earned money to buy new player avatars, ball designs, or power-ups.

 Co-operative multiplayer mode:

-	Include a multiplayer mode in which players cooperate to catch balls and rack up high scores.
+	Include a multiplayer mode in which players cooperate to stop balls and rack up high scores.
 	Allow for cooperative gameplay elements or unique teamwork skills.
 	When implementing new features, keep in mind to take the technical viability, game balance, and overall user experience into account.
 Which features appeal to players the most and make for a fun and engaging gaming experience can be determined by conducting user testing and obtaining feedback.
+Class Diagram,Activity Diagram,Screenshots,Game Start,After 3 Points,After 5 Points,& Game End are also attached.
 13. Conclusion
  Summary of the document's key points:

 The "Stop the Ball" game, which was created using the graphics library and C++, is discussed in the document.
 The main points are summarized as follows:

-Overview of the game: In the "Stop the Ball" game, the player controls a character to attempt to catch balls that are falling from a reference circle.
+	Overview of the game: In the "Stop the Ball" game, the player controls a character to attempt to stop balls that are falling from a reference circle.

-Game Class: A class with the name "Game" was created to implement the game.
+	Game Class: A class with the name "Game" was created to implement the game.
 It includes member variables for different game components, including player position, ball size, score, and lives.

-Game Loop: Until the player runs out of lives, the game is looped while it is being played.
+	Game Loop: Until the player runs out of lives, the game is looped while it is being played.
 The loop has logic for drawing the player character, reference circle, and game board.
 It also manages user input for firing bullets.

-Circle-to-circle collision detection: is used in the game to determine whether a player is inside, outside, or overlaps the reference circle.
+	Circle-to-circle collision detection: is used in the game to determine whether a player is inside, outside, or overlaps the reference circle.
 On the basis of the collision outcome, the scoring and lives are updated.

-Game Over: A game over screen is shown when the player has used all of their lives.
+	Game Over: A game over screen is shown when the player has used all of their lives.
 By pressing any key, the player has the option to start the game over.

-Graphics and user interface: The game uses the graphics library to draw the game's rectangles, circles, and text.
+	Graphics and user interface: The game uses the graphics library to draw the game's rectangles, circles, and text.
 On the game board, it shows the score, lives, and controls.

-Quality Control: The importance of testing and quality assurance procedures in ensuring the game's functionality is briefly discussed in the document.
+	Quality Control: The importance of testing and quality assurance procedures in ensuring the game's functionality is briefly discussed in the document.
 However, the specific processes or testing methods used are not covered.

-Bugs and Issues: The document makes no mention of particular bugs or problems that were encountered during development or how they were fixed.
+	Bugs and Issues: The document makes no mention of particular bugs or problems that were encountered during development or how they were fixed.

-Future Updates and Improvements: To improve gameplay and engagement, future updates and improvements are suggested, including the addition of levels, power-ups, leaderboards, and multiplayer modes.
+	Future Updates and Improvements: To improve gameplay and engagement, future updates and improvements are suggested, including the addition of levels, power-ups, leaderboards, and multiplayer modes.

-Additional potential features are suggested, including mini-games, dynamic backgrounds, bonus rounds, and in-game currency systems.
+	Additional potential features are suggested, including mini-games, dynamic backgrounds, bonus rounds, and in-game currency systems.

 The document gives a general overview of the "Stop the Ball" game, its C++ implementation, and some recommendations for improvement and further development.

 Reflection on the significance of the game and its uses: